 On December 4th, the Trump administration finalized a rule tightening work requirements for the Supplemental Nutrition Assistance Program (SNAP).
 The U.S. Department of Agriculture (USDA) projects that the final rule will cut $5.48 billion in nutrition supports for SNAP recipients in the next 5 years resulting in approximately 700,000 people losing access to the basic resources we all need to live healthy and thrive.
+To read our summary of the Final Rule: SNAP Requirements for Able-Bodied Adults Without Dependents click here.

 The APHSA aims to influence policies that support the health and well-being of all people that lead to stronger communities.
 Unfortunately, this rule strongly conflicts with our mission as well as the values that our members — state and local health and human services agencies — seek to advance.
 SNAP is a key building block to improve nutrition and provide important bridge supports for those affected by job loss and other unexpected life setbacks.
 SNAP is also a key element to prevent more destabilizing and costly problems down the road in health, nutrition, family stability, and independence.
 In addition to lifting up individuals and families, SNAP is a strong economic driver in our communities; every dollar in SNAP spending leads to an increase in GDP between $0.80 and $1.50.